General strategies for the ASVAB

 One key to success on the ASVAB is knowing what to expect.
 The format—which includes the directions, the types of questions, and even the traps that the test maker places among the answer choices—is remarkably similar from test to test.
 One of the easiest things you can do to improve your performance on the ASVAB is to understand the test format before you take the test.

-Completing sample problems and practice tests will help you improve your scores for three reasons.
-First, it will help you brush up on skills and topics that you have not used since you finished school.
+Completing this book’s practice sets and full-length tests, as well as using the Qbank, will help you improve your scores for three reasons.
+First, it will help you brush up on topics that you may not have seen for a while.
 Second, practice improves your speed.
 Third, as mentioned above, practicing will help you recognize patterns and trap answers.

 • Take advantage of the multiple choice format.